New cookbook is here! Free ebook copy with purchase until midnight, Feb. 15th

 With 15+ years of travel, Germany remains an obvious favorite.
 From Hamburg and the North Sea coast, down through Bavaria’s Alps, and numerous cities in-between, I’m suitably overconfident in my mispronunciation of any city with an umlaut (yeah you, München).

 Thousands of people let me into their inboxes with my weekly newsletter about whatever caught my eye about Germany that week.
-It’s more like a visual board of German highlights than a typical travel mag.
-So far, so good.
+What began as a visual storyboard of what makes Germany special has become a literal story of my (re)discovery of German culture.

 In an AI-driven world filled with questionable info, I happily remain old-school: deeply researched, personally vetted, and genuinely useful.